-As noted above, information regarding proprietary product conflicts should be made available to clients before or at the time of the advice or trade giving rise to the conflict, so that clients have a reasonable amount of time to assess it.
-Subject to compliance with section 13.4.5, registrants should use their judgement for the best way and time to inform clients about these conflicts.
+As noted above, information regarding proprietary product conflicts should be made available to clients before the advice or trade giving rise to the conflict so that clients have a reasonable amount of time to assess it.
+Registrants should use their professional judgement for the best way and time to inform clients about these conflicts.
 Previous disclosure may no longer be relevant to, or remembered by, a client, while disclosure of the same conflict more than once in a short time may be unnecessary and confusing.